Sunday 13th January 2019

 ABOUT THE BAND:

-In addition to recording and touring with artists like Stacey Kent, Alan Barnes Bobby Wellins and Bheki Mseleku, he has also written music for a BAFTA-winning film, for the theatre and for BBC TV.
-He has been running Jivin’ Miss Daisy since 1999.
+Simon Thorpe, nominated in 2016 and again in 2017 for a British Jazz Award, is one of Britain's best-known jazz bass players.
+In addition to recording and touring with artists like Stacey Kent, Alan Barnes, Elaine Delmar, Bobby Wellins and Bheki Mseleku, he has also written music for a BAFTA-winning film, for the theatre and for BBC TV, and leads a number of his own projects.
+He established Jivin’ Miss Daisy in 1999.

 Liz Fletcher started her career in theatre and dance but soon moved into singing and has become one of Britain's best known jazz vocalists, recently starring in a Nina Simone show at London's Cadogan Hall.
 Liz has led her own band many times at Ronnie Scott’s, as well as at the Glastonbury Festival, and Southport, Swanage, Scarborough and Zoetermeer (Holland) jazz festivals.
 She recorded two albums written by saxophonist Alan Barnes with acclaimed British playwright Alan Plater.

-He has accompanied many leading internationally known jazz figures such as Harry ''Sweets'' Edison, Conte Candoli, Curtis Stigers, Kurt Elling, He was Sir Richard Rodney Bennett’s drummer and for eight years played in Stacey Kent's group.
-Matt regularly plays with The LSO, Philharmonia, CBSO, RTE Concert Orchestra and RTE Big Band.
+Matt Skelton enjoys a diverse musical career that encompasses jazz, west end shows, big bands and orchestral music.
+He has accompanied many leading internationally known jazz figures such as Harry ''Sweets'' Edison, Conte Candoli, Curtis Stigers and Kurt Elling.
+He was Sir Richard Rodney Bennett’s drummer, and for eight years played in Stacey Kent's group.
+Matt regularly plays with The LSO and other symphony orchestras in the UK and Ireland.